dlfelps/dlfelps.github.io/_posts/2022-07-06-Reproducible-Example.md

 The preferred way for .NET projects is to use .NET directly to verify the build.
 I forked the FsHttp repo and removed some parts that were unnecessary to this blog post.
 You can find that fork [here](https://github.com/dlfelps/FsHttp-dotnet).

 Since the repository is already on Github I will use Github Actions to implement continuous integration.
-If you use another continuous integration platform you will have to translate this example into that platform's workflow sytax.
+If you use another continuous integration platform you will have to translate this example into that platform's workflow syntax.

 Adding continuous integration is as easy as creating the `.github\workflows` folder at the base of the repository and then adding the workflow YAML file, which I named [dotnet.yml](https://github.com/dlfelps/FsHttp-dotnet/blob/main/.github/workflows/dotnet.yml) to that folder.
 Here are the contents of that file: